torstenwerner/alexa-youtube-tv/README.md

 The details are explained elsewhere e.g. https://developer.amazon.com/alexa-skills-kit#get-started-now .
 Please use the instructions there.

+The following instructions explain the setup of the web app.

 ### Local Deployment

 You can run the web application locally: